Maritza Correia: 2002 NCAA Championships

 In 2002, Correia became the national champion in both the 50-yard and 100-yard freestyle and was a member of two winning relay teams at the NCAA Championships in Austin, Texas.
 She set the NCAA, American, and U.S. Open records with a time of 21.69 in the 50-yard freestyle, surpassing Amy Van Dyken's mark of 21.77 set in 1994.
 She earned twenty-seven All-American certificates and was awarded the Commissioner's Cup as the high point scorer in the SEC Championships.

 2003 World Championships

 In July 2003, Correia earned a gold medal swimming in a preliminary heat of the 4 × 100-meter freestyle relay at the World Aquatics Championships in Barcelona, Spain.

 2004

 2004 Summer Olympics

 She earned an Olympic silver medal swimming the prelims of the 4 × 100-meter freestyle relay at the 2004 Summer Olympics in Athens, Greece in August 2004.
 Correia became the first female African-American swimmer to win an Olympic medal for the United States.

 2004 World Championships

 In October 2004, she won a gold medal swimming the prelims of the 4 × 100-meter freestyle relay at the Short Course World Championships in Indianapolis.

 2005

 Correia attended the University of Georgia as a sociology major and graduated in 2005.

 2005 Summer Universiade

-In 2005, she won three gold medals at the 2005 Summer Universiade in Izmir, Turkey.
+In 2005, she won three gold medals at the 2005 Summer Universiade in İzmir, Turkey.